How do I apply?

 Once your application has been assessed you will be sent an email confirming our decision.
 Successful applicants will be sent information on how to register and pay for their programme in their offer email.
 A member of our Admissions Team will also telephone you in case you have any questions.
 If we are unable to offer you a place on your chosen programme we will provide information on next steps and alternative programmes in your email.

 Please note that we are unable to assess your application without seeing copies of your qualification certificates.
 If you do not upload certificates to your application form before submitting it to us you can log in to the applicant portal and upload them later.
 Your application may be put on hold and a decision postponed until we receive copies of your documents.
 You will be sent an email to notify you if your application is being put on hold.

 Entry requirements vary depending on the programme.
 You can find the entry requirements for each programme in the prospectus or on the relevant page of the UCEM website.

 I've been offered a place on a programme, but my circumstances have changed.
 Can I defer my entry to the next intake?

 It is possible to defer your entry to the next intake provided you have been invited to register.
 To submit your request you can either log an enquiry via the applicant portal or email email@example.com.
 Offers may only be deferred once and only until the next available intake.
 Please note that the module fees are reviewed each academic year and therefore increases may apply.

 Why do I need my documents verified?

 As UCEM is a supported online learning University College, the Admissions team are unable to view original copies of the qualifications or ID.
-Official documentation included with your application will need to be verified as a true and accurate copy.
+Photocopies of your official documentation included with your application will need to be verified as a true and accurate copy.
 Having someone in a professional occupation verify your documents allows UCEM to check the authenticity of the documents without seeing them in person.

 Who can verify my documents?